GuignardLab/sc3D/README.md

 - **the tissue type has to be stored in `data.obs['predicted.id']`**
 - **the gene names have to be stored as indices or in `data.var['feature_name']`**

+The dataset used for the project this code is from can be downloaded [there](https://cellxgene.cziscience.com/collections/d74b6979-efba-47cd-990a-9d80ccf29055/private) (it is under the name `mouse_embryo_E8.5_merged_data`)

 Many other functions are available that can be found used in the two provided jupyter notebooks.

 ## Installation